 Debian Linux Modem Configuration

-The material on this page was prepared using Sarge or Etch
+The material on this page was prepared using a PC running Jessie 8.5

-encounter on your system may be different than what is given here.
+and/or see different command responses rather than what is given here.

 This page covers how to configure dial-up modems.
 See the Web HOWTO documents for cable or DSL modems.
 A comparison of cable and DSL broadband services is presented on the Networking page.

 First and foremost, make sure your modem is not a "winmodem" (a stripped-down modem that's controlled through a Windows software driver).
 Second, if at all possible get yourself an external modem.
 An external non-winmodem modem presents a lot less headaches trying to set up and having the indicator lights to look at during proxy/firewall testing and console FTP (when there is no file transfer progress indicator) is a real benefit.
 Internal modems basically have three problems.
 They either; are winmodems, are likely going to be PCI bus modems (and 99% of PCI bus modems are Winmodems), or they have to be set up via software - software which is usually only available for Windows.